Angoche Island: History

 Angoche was first mentioned by a Portuguese document in 1506.
 The former British consul, Lyons McLeod, published a brief history of the Angoche sultanate in 1860, followed by a more comprehensive account by Eduardo do Couto Lupi in his 1907 study, Angoche.
 According to Lupi, the islands of Angoche, Mocambique, and Quelimane were founded by a group of refugees from Kilwa shortly before the arrival of Vasco da Gama in 1498.
 The two leaders of the refugees, Mussa and Hassani, who settled at Mocambique and Quelimane respectively, found established Muslim communities in each place.
 Hassani died while on a visit to Mocambique and was buried on Mafamale Island (also off the mouth of the Angoche River).
 After Mussa visited the grave, he decided that Angoche was a more favourable locality than Queliman and installed Xosa, Hassani's son, as sultan of Angoche.
-(See Angoche Sultanate for more information.)
 The tomb of Sultan Hassani remained a centre of pilgrimage until at least the 19th century.

 Other sources, such as the account of Duarte Barbosa in 1518, confirm that the language and customs of Angoche were the same as those of Mocambique.
 Duarte de Lemos noted the close trade relationships that still survived in 1508 between Angoche and Mocambique.